john-forrest/aws-get-started-terraform/README.md

 infrastructure.
 One added related to application instances would typically be added as part of the main application config.
 In real life, different organisations might do things differently.

+Also note that if we start to use workspace, that none of these modules should have separate workspaces - if required, files for the separate workspaces would be added separately to the default.